 - Squantum Point Park

-Fowl Meadow is a large wetland system comprised of diverse landscapes, wildlife and plants, that is home to rare and endangered species.
-The river is placid along most of its Fowl Meadow path, falling only slightly, and with a lazy current.
-Interestingly, the Fowl Meadow contains several remnant “oxbows” of a former riverbed, which support a diverse community of wetland plants, aquatic life and terrestrial wildlife.
+Fowl Meadow is a large wetland system comprised of diverse landscapes, wildlife, and plants, that is home to rare and endangered species.
+The River is placid along most of its Fowl Meadow path, falling only slightly, and with a lazy current.
+Interestingly, the Fowl Meadow contains several remnant “oxbows” of a former riverbed, which support a diverse community of wetland plants, aquatic life, and terrestrial wildlife.

-This large, undeveloped section of the Meadow was spared from the bulldozers by a coalition of organizations including the Watershed Association, which rallied to stop construction of the final leg of Interstate 95.
+This large, undeveloped section of the Meadow was spared from the bulldozers by a coalition of organizations including the Watershed Association, which rallied to stop the construction of the final leg of Interstate 95.
 A plan was for Interstate 95 to continue from its current terminus at Route 128, all the way in and through Boston, re-routing a mile of the Neponset River and filling the extensive marshes of the Fowl Meadow.

 Dams, current and past